Agricultural Classification

 - Land no longer being utilized for agricultural purposes

-The notification shall advise the landowner of his or her right to appeal to the Value Adjustment Board (VAB) and of the filing deadline.
+A courtesy notification shall advise the landowner of his or her right to appeal to the Value Adjustment Board (VAB) and of the filing deadline.
 The Board may also review all lands classified by the property appraiser upon its own motion.

-The Agriculture Section will resolve any issues from July 1-31, and again for approximately 25 days after the TRIM notice goes out.
-The deadline date is listed on the TRIM notice.
+The Agriculture Department will resolve any issues within 30 days of the denial letter mailed on or before July 1, and again for approximately 25 days after the TRIM notices are issued.
+The deadline date is listed on the TRIM notice.A new application must be filled out if there are any changes such as title, ownership, use or increasing the current use.

 It is important to notify the Property Appraiser of any changes in use so we may adjust your classification.
 The use must be in place by January 1 and financial documentation must also be submitted pertaining to its use.